C

 AC_PROG_CC

 Run your program after building it with gcov support.
-The result is an instrumented execution which will produce files which contain the details of the execution.
+The result is an instrumented execution that will produce files containing the details of the execution.
 To view these details, run:

 $ gcov foo.c